matthewlchristensen/mltools/README.md

 # mltools
-This is a machine learning library developed by Matthew Christensen forCS5350/6350 in University of Utah
+This is a machine learning library developed by Matthew Christensen for CS5350/6350 in University of Utah